Kirsten Keihl — Graduate Admissions, Equity, and Career Advisor

 The Career Development and Diversity Officer is responsible for the development and delivery of programming designed to help prepare students for careers within and beyond the academy.
-The role works closely with the History Graduate Association and the Career Development and Diversity Coordinator.
+The role works closely with the History Graduate Association and the Graduate Admissions, Equity and Career Advisor

 Members of the Graduate Affairs Committee:

 Graduate Student Staff

 The Professional Development Coordinator collaborates with a faculty team to better prepare history PhDs for careers inside and beyond the academy.
 The faculty team and the coordinator work together to rethink the structure and purpose of the doctoral program by developing workshops, lectures, and networking events; creating graduate level internships; and instituting curricular changes designed to prepare students to teach in diverse environments, produce important historical scholarship, and succeed in multiple career paths.